For the beef

 A whole chuck is going to have a good amount of fat.
 Don’t be alarmed.
 This is good fat that'll break down slowly and infuse the whole dish with softness and flavour.
 Unlike brisket and flank, we want this meat to break down and pull.
 We'll get this with a higher temperature, by cooking indirect, and by tightly wrapping it after its long cook so it can rest and finish.

 Prepping the chuck is next to no work.
 All you'll need to do is trim away the larger pieces of fat and any tough sinew.
 The bigger the piece of meat, the bigger the flavour.
 Always ask for dry-aged as, let’s face it, it’s way better.

 This part's easy.
 Just give the chuck a good smother in Dijon mustard, mix your salt and pepper together, and dust the meat.

 Set up for indirect cooking at 160˚C. Once you're happy, place on your Hickory Smoking Chunks.

 Cooking the chuck

-Cook your chuck indirect for six hours, then wrap in foil or peach paper to rest for a further three.
+Cook your chuck indirect for six hours, then wrap in pink butcher paper to rest for a further three.
 Yes, three.
 Don't be tempted to skimp on the resting time; it's crucial!